BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow/README.md

 If you're eager to contribute to Afterglow and wondering about what happens after you share your ideas, or if you're seeking inspiration about the kind of questions you should contemplate for each block and act, we've got you covered.
 Follow the link below to our collaborator's guide, where you'll find:

-Your Role and Key Questions Guide: [👉🏼Click Here](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Collaborators/README.md)
+Your Role and Key Questions Guide: [👉🏼 Click Here](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Collaborators/README.md)

-**Note: No Specific Agreement** In the absence of a specific agreement or terms of service addressing the matter, this disclaimer shall apply.
-You retain your copyright, and nothing will be updated to the original screenplay for Afterglow without proper agreement.
-See here for more details [👉🏼Click Here](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/OpenSource/1%20Million%20Voices.md#collaborative-process-on-x)
+**Note: 'No Specific Agreement' In the absence of a specific agreement or terms of service addressing the matter, this disclaimer shall apply.
+You retain your copyright, and nothing will be updated to the original screenplay for Afterglow without proper agreement.** See here for more details [👉🏼 Click Here](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/OpenSource/1%20Million%20Voices.md#collaborative-process-on-x)

 <a href="#top">Back to Top</a>